This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Ankyloglossia is also known as tongue-tie.
-It is a condition where your child's tongue does not move as freely as it should.
+Ankyloglossia is also called tongue-tie.
+It is a condition that prevents your child's tongue from moving as freely as it should.
 The tongue is connected to the floor of the mouth by a thin piece of tissue called the frenulum.
-With ankyloglossia, your child's frenulum may be shorter, thicker, or tighter than it should be.
+Your child's frenulum may be shorter, thicker, or tighter than it should be.
 Ankyloglossia can range from mild to severe depending on how much it decreases movement of the tongue.

-- Your baby is having problems with latching on to your breast during breastfeeding.
+- Your baby has problems with latching onto your breast during breastfeeding.

-- You are concerned about whether your baby is getting enough breast milk or formula during feedings.
+- You are concerned that your baby is not getting enough breast milk or formula during feedings.

 - You find breastfeeding painful.

-- Your child has problems swallowing food, saying some words, or speaking.
+- Your child has problems saying some words or speaking.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.